 Applicants to Geography (MA): Higher English and a Higher Humanities subject.
-Applicants to Geography (MA SocSci): Higher English and a Higher Humanities subject or Mathematics.
+Applicants to Geography (MA SocSci): Higher English and a Higher Humanities subject.
+Higher Mathematics recommended.
+Successful completion of Top-Up or one of our Summer Schools.

 A-level Standard Entry Requirements AAB - BCC